dhellmann/pymotw/PyMOTW/os/index.rst

 .. {{{end}}}

-The library documentation for os.access() includes 2 special warnings.
-First, there isn't much sense in calling os.access() to test whether a file can be opened before actually calling open() on it.
+The library documentation for ``os.access()`` includes 2 special warnings.
+First, there isn't much sense in calling ``os.access()`` to test whether a file can be opened before actually calling ``open()`` on it.
 There is a small, but real, window between the 2 calls during which the permissions on the file could change.
-The other warning applies mostly to networked filesystems which extend the POSIX permission semantics.
-Some filesystem types may respond to the POSIX call that a process has permission to access a file, then report a failure when the attempt is made using open() for some reason not tested via the POSIX call.
-All in all, it is better to call open() with the required mode and catch the IOError raised if there is a problem.
+The other warning applies mostly to networked filesystems that extend the POSIX permission semantics.
+Some filesystem types may respond to the POSIX call that a process has permission to access a file, then report a failure when the attempt is made using ``open()`` for some reason not tested via the POSIX call.
+All in all, it is better to call ``open()`` with the required mode and catch the :ref:`IOError
+<exceptions-IOError>` raised if there is a problem.

-More detailed information about the file can be accessed using os.stat() or os.lstat() (if you want the status of something that might be a symbolic link).
+More detailed information about the file can be accessed using ``os.stat()`` or ``os.lstat()`` (if you want the status of something that might be a symbolic link).

 .. include:: os_stat.py
     :literal:
     :start-after: #end_pymotw_header

 Once again, your results will vary depending on how the example code was installed.
-Try passing different filenames on the command line to os_stat.py.
+Try passing different filenames on the command line to ``os_stat.py``.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'os_stat.py'))